GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 `"start_url"` member. {% endAside %}

 Some special conditions like middle-clicking a link (or right-clicking and then "open in new tab") would typically not trigger the link capturing behavior.
 Whether a link is `target=_self` or `target=_blank` does not matter, so that links clicked in a browser window (or window of a different PWA) would be opened in the PWA even if they would normally cause a navigation within the same tab.

 ## Suggested use cases

 Examples of sites that may use this API include:

+- PWAs that want to open a window, rather than a browser tab, when the user clicks on a link to them.
+In a desktop environment, it often makes sense to have multiple application windows open at a time.
 - Single-window PWAs where the developer prefers to only have a single instance of the app open at any time, with new navigations focusing the existing instance.
 Sub-use cases include:
   - Apps that generally only make sense to have one instance running (e.g., a music player, a game).